Speeding up the energy transition reduces climate risks

-Category: Environment Hits: 2The World Climate Conference in Glasgow has just ended, and the question is whether the goal of maximum global heating of 1.5°C can still be achieved.
+Category: Environment Hits: 3The World Climate Conference in Glasgow has just ended, and the question is whether the goal of maximum global heating of 1.5°C can still be achieved.
 In a model calculation, researchers show how the energy transition could lead to the lowest possible cumulative emissions: Instead of slowly cutting back emissions, we should quickly push ahead with the conversion to solar energy and use fossil power plants at full capacity for one last time to do so.

 Read more https://www.sciencedaily.com/releases/2021/11/211118203731.htm